AI Copywriting Versus Human Creativity: The Ultimate Test

 • General statements without specific examples

-• Missing personal opinions or points of view
+• Missing personal opinions or viewpoints

 • Perfectly grammatical sentences without natural "errors"